ClecioJung/digital-control/README.md

 pidClosedLoopResponseProject(&pid, Mov, ts2, Kol, wol);
 ```

-If you wish to use saturators in this controler, you must pass `true` to the second argument of the function `pidInit`, and must also initialize the `PI_D` internal saturator.
+If you wish to use saturators in this controller, you must pass `true` to the second argument of the function `pidInit`, and must also initialize the `PI_D` internal saturator.
 This procedure is similar to the `PI` case.

 If you pass `true` to the third argument of the function `pidInit`, the `PI_D` controller also will posses an internal pre-filter applied to the reference (setpoint).
 Here is an example of usage in this case: